tyrchen/quenya/README.md

 {"category":{"id":683,"name":"Dtlir6vgkz6UeAwK5q4._9--A.--._V_mjp.K--3T.0-e_.7-_qfRmfu"},"id":928,"name":"758Yhl_jx_Rt_fi5fz_JtE_k__JY2J__Tt9Y1","photoUrls":["https://source.unsplash.com/random/400x400","https://source.unsplash.com/random/400x400"],"status":"sold","tags":[{"id":480,"name":"iusto"},{"id":64,"name":"error"},{"id":658,"name":"modi"},{"id":313,"name":"nihil"}]}
 ```

 Now you have a basic feeling on what's going on.
-By default, quenya will generate API router based on API spec, with a convenient swagger UI.
-For each route defined in spec, quenya will generate a Plug for it.
+By default, Quenya will generate an API router based on API spec, with a convenient swagger UI.
+For each route defined in spec, Quenya will generate a Plug for it.
 And a Plug is a pipeline which will execute in this order:

 - preprocessors: any Plug to be executed before the actual route handler.
 Here, RequestValidator Plug will help to validate request params against the schema.
 - handlers: handlers for the route.
 This is what you shall put your actual API logic, but for mocking purpose, Quenya generates a fake handler which meets the response schema.
 In future, Quenya will support gRPC handler which will be very useful if what you need is a grpc proxy (think [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)).